billylo1/NearDropAuto/README.md

 #### I'm sending something to my Mac, the Android device displays a PIN code, but nothing happens on the Mac

 Make sure you have "do not disturb" off.
 The notification may also sometimes (rarely) end up in the notification center without being shown as a popup first — I'm not sure why this happens.

-#### Why is the app not notarized?

-Because I don't want to pay Apple $99 a year for the privilege of developing macOS apps and I oppose their idea of security.
-The slightly less scary security warning isn't worth $99/year IMO.

-#### Why is this not on the app store?

-Because I don't want to pay Apple $99 a year for the privilege of developing macOS apps.
-I also don't want to have to go through the review process.

 #### Why not the other way around, i.e. AirDrop on Android?